benwiz/sasha/README.md

 - Eventually I'd like to move off of IFTTT.
 This is important because otherwise I could just use IFTTT and it's webhook features as my entire backend and messaging system.
 Why?
 Because I want to do it myself.

 - Use a _single_ permissions role for all of sasha's functions
+- Use an _function.json_ install script for node packages instead of already installing _node_modules/_ locally